ericmao2008/EleanorsNotes/80 Stories/81 Primordial/Terraforming Vocabulary.md

 - [!]
 Status Log
 	-  created:: [[2022-01-25]] inspired by [[Against the Grain by James C. Scott]] bits about domestication of our environments.
 	-  status-updated: [[2022-01-25]] #fic/storyStem
-- [I] should I make this more of a [[80 Stories/82 Indexes/Verraine]] story by swapping out Mars/Earth/Horses?
+- [I] should I make this more of a [[Verraine]] story by swapping out Mars/Earth/Horses?
 I probably could make it a portal story, but better to go with the obvious stand-ins before I layer in worldbuilding.

 The first step on the path to mars was changing our vocabulary.